The Rectory

 Matthew Day (born Wreningham in 1806, although living in Carlton Rode) came to the rescue.
 He owned land in Church Road and was happy to exchange this with ownership of the existing, but distant, rectory and its surrounding land.
 The precise swap also needed to take into account the fact that there were different types of annual levy on each plot.

 The new rectory and its grounds also proved to be much more suited for community engagement.
 The village celebration of the Queen Victoria Golden Jubilee at the rectory field is a particular example.
-In recent times the rectory field has been procured by the village for it recreational area and for the use of the school.
+In recent times the rectory field has been procured by the village for a recreational area and for the use of the school.
 Today, we live with the benefit of what started out as improved accommodation and a shortened commute for the rector!

 R D Day’s ledger also describes various small-scale works, repairs and decorations to the rectory.
 Shown here are a few of his ongoing running repairs around the rectory in September 1901.